Rafli-Dewanto/project-android-pbo/README.md

 To contribute to the project, please follow the steps below:

 1. Open up your terminal and cd to your local repo
-2. Checkout dev branch on your local machine
+2. Checkout dev branch on your local repository
     ```bash
     git checkout dev
     ```